nygeog/infogroup/README.md

 Here's the site but I can't find the info anymore, thankfully you are holding most of what they had.
 There were a couple summary tables included I didn't see a need to save. http://referenceusa-resourcecenter.com/'

+'The methodology they use is calling each business annually to see if they're still in business.
+The geocoding was done using the same data as the ESRI NA streets (I forget the company name) by staff trained in GIS (as told to me when I asked).'